Oghenesuvwe-dev/skills-build-applications-w-copilot-agent-mode/README.md

 > ❕ **Important:** The **Start Exercise** button will activate after copying the repository.
 You will probably need to refresh the page.

+## Testing the Application

+### Backend Testing

+1. Ensure the Django server is running successfully.
+You can access the backend at `http://127.0.0.1:8000/` to verify its functionality.
+2. Test API endpoints using tools like Postman or `curl` to ensure they return the expected responses.

+### Frontend Testing

+1. Ensure the React application is running on a different port (e.g., `http://localhost:<new-port>`).
+Open the URL in a browser to verify the frontend functionality.
+2. Interact with the application to ensure it communicates properly with the backend.

 ---

 [Review the GitHub status page](https://www.githubstatus.com/)